data-edu/data-science-in-education/_book/12-wt-social-network-analysis.md

 ## Analysis and Results

 Now that we have our edgelist, let's plot the network.
 We'll use the {tidygraph} and {ggraph} packages to visualize the data.
+We note that network visualizations are often referred to as *sociograms*, or a representation of the relationships between individuals in a network.
+We use this term and the term network visualization interchangeably in this chapter.

 ### Plotting the Network